binhtruong9418/auto-grader-hub-fe/README.md

 ## Template Structure:
 - `src`: Contains the source code of the frontend
     - `apis`: Contains the API services and configurations
-    - `assets`: Contains the static assets (images, fonts, etc.)
     - `components`: Contains the reusable components
-    - `data`: Contains the data such as constants, enums, etc.
+    - `constants`: Contains the constant values and types
     - `hooks`: Contains the custom hooks
     - `layouts`: Contains the layout components
     - `pages`: Contains the page components.
 Each page is a route in the application
-    - `provider`: Contains some providers such as ThemeProvider, QueryClientProvider, etc.
+    - `providers`: Contains some providers such as ThemeProvider, QueryClientProvider, etc.
     - `routes`: Contains the route configurations
-    - `theme`: Contains the theme configurations
+    - `themes`: Contains the theme configurations
     - `utils`: Contains the utility functions
     - `App.tsx`: The root component of the application
     - `index.tsx`: The entry point of the application